 9. "Your actions tell me you're too tired to play today."

-Be sure to take queues from your kiddo's body language to learn why they may not be listening to you.
+Be sure to take cues from your kiddo's body language to learn why they may not be listening to you.
 Maybe your child isn't listening because they are tired or hit a mental breaking point for the day, and the only way they can communicate is through not listening to you.
 Show them you understand by commenting on their actions, not the fact that they're not listening.

 10. Say their name, and give a pause